 Whereas:

-1. The vast majority of the American built environment is car-dependent, where basic needs like schools, parks, and grocery stores are unreachable on foot.
+1. The vast majority of the American built environment is car-dependent, such that basic needs like schools, parks, and grocery stores are unreachable on foot.

 2. Car-dependent planning is destructive to public health, the economy, the environment, and the social fabric.